colbyford/shiny-foundry-agents/README.md

 Once the role is assigned, restart your web app.
 This will allow the app to use its managed identity to authenticate to the Foundry agent and retrieve responses to user queries.

 Return to the app URL and test it out.
-You should now see responses from your Foundry agent in the Shiny chat app interface.
+You should now see responses from your Foundry Agent in the Shiny chat app interface.